hipc-book/hipc-book.github.io/_lectures/9-more_accelerators.md

 	- For a block of which the size is not a multiple of 32:
 		- the last warp will be padded with extra threads to fill up the 32 threads.
 2. For 2D thread blocks:
-	- the dimensions will be projected into a linear order before partitioning into warps
+	- The dimensions will be projected into a linear order before partitioning into warps
-	- determine the linear order: place the rows with larger y and z coordinates after those with lower ones.
+	- Determine the linear order: place the rows with larger y and z coordinates after those with lower ones.
 3. For 3D thread blocks:
-	- first place all threads of which the `threadIdx.z` value is 0 in to a linear order.
+	- First place all threads of which the `threadIdx.z` value is 0 in to a linear order.
 Among these threads, they are treated as a 2D block.
 	- Example: a 3D thread block of dimensions 2 × 8 × 4 (total 64 threads):
 		- warp 0: T(0,0,0) ~ T(0,7,3)
 		- warp 1: T(1,0,0) ~ T(1,7,3)